MAKE A TAX DEDUCTIBLE DONATION NOW - SUPPORT OUR MISSION -

 We would like to invite you to Guastavino En El Alma, the Soul of the Pampas, a recital featuring vocal and chamber music by the Schubert of South America, Carlos Guastavino.

-The program, that will include classics like Santa Fe para llorar, and Pueblito, mi pueblo will feature poetic mezzosoprano Giselle Bautista, Spanish violinist Raúl Colmenero Martínez, with Opera Hispánica General and Artistic Director, Jorge Parodi, at the piano.
+The program, that will include classics like Santa Fe para llorar, and Pueblito, mi pueblo, and La rosa y el sauce, will feature poetic mezzosoprano Giselle Bautista, Honduran violinist Jonathan Andino, with Opera Hispánica General and Artistic Director, Jorge Parodi, at the piano.
 Reception to follow.

 MARCH 13TH, 7 PM, FIRST PRESBYTERIAN CHURCH,